 Apart from these functions, this section also contains options to change the install tool password, to change the site name, to change the encryption key and to create a Backend administrator user.
 Usually you do not need these functions.

-You don't need the upgrade wizard while installing TYPO3.
-This function will be explained in a later chapter about upgrading TYPO3.
+You don't need the upgrade section while installing TYPO3.
+These functions will be explained in a later chapter about upgrading TYPO3.
+See Upgrade.